icehouse-ventures/laravel-chartjs/README.md

 ## Binary
 In some rare circumstances, such as local development without an internet connection, private applications, shared servers or where you cannot access the public folder on your server, then you may wish to have end-users directly load the binary files.
 This method is not recommended because it streams the contents of the files from inside your application.
 This delivery method will load the Chartjs files normally published to your assets folder, directly from inside your vendor folder.
 To use this method, set the delivery config variable to 'binary' and choose the Chartjs version you wish to use in the config file.

-## NPM (Recommended)
+## NPM (Best Practice)
 The recommended method to install Chartjs in a web application is to include it in your normal JavaScript and/or CSS bundle pipeline using NPM, Laravel Mix or Vite.
-For instructions on this method of installation please visit: https://www.chartjs.org/docs/latest/getting-started/
+For instructions on this method of installation please visit: https://www.chartjs.org/docs/latest/getting-started/ If you do not currently have a JavaScript package manager installed, the other delivery methods are helpful until you need one.

 # Usage:
 You can call the package Facade to easily load the service responsible for building the charts and then pass through a fluent Laravel-style interface to set your various chart settings.